 Years ago, they passed the Secure Fence Act.

-It had specific areas of the border, they were gonna build a double fence, roads have sensors that really truly would have secured those parts of the border where they built it.
+They were going to build a double fence, roads, have sensors that really truly would have secured those parts of the border where they built it.

-But a year after they got that into legislation, they gutted it with language in a CR that said that the president gave the president the discretion to decide the architecture and the location.
+But a year after they got that into legislation, they gutted it with language in a CR that said that the president gave the president the discretion to decide on the architecture and the location.

-There needs to be pressure on the Republican Congress to do what President Trump has said he intends to do, and that is to build structures at the border that not only stop illegal immigration, but tell people all around the world, "Don't come here because you're not getting across Well, to me, uh you concerned at all in the 60 minutes interview because I wasn't when Trump said, Yeah, I'm building the wall, but yeah, some of it might be a fence.
+There needs to be pressure on the Republican Congress to do what President Trump has said he intends to do, and that is to build structures at the border that not only stop illegal immigration, but tell people all around the world, don't come here because you're not getting across our border.

 But he's kind of said that from the beginning.